Michael Schiffer

 Michael Schiffer is an American screenwriter, video game writer and film producer.

 Schiffer is known for such films and video games as Colors, Lean on Me, Crimson Tide, The Four Feathers, The Peacemaker and Call of Duty.

+Early life

+Michael Schiffer was born on July 6, 1948, and raised in Philadelphia, Pennsylvania, the son of Ralph Schiffer and Dorothy (née Wilson).